We want you to get the best possible broadband speeds so you can do more of the things you love at home.

 The age of your devices can impact on broadband performance.
 If you’ve got an older router, it might be worth updating to one of our our Smart Hubs.
 Our Smart Hub is the UK’s most powerful compared to hubs from other big broadband providers.
 So you’ll enjoy fast wi-fi signal that goes further around the home.
 It comes as standard with our Superfast Fibre broadband.

-If you have Complete Wi-Fi with Superfast Plus or Ultrafast Plus you can get our next generation Smart Hub.
+If you have Complete Wi-Fi with Superfast Fibre Halo or Fibre 100 or Fibre 250 you can get our next generation Smart Hub.
 It’s our smartest hub yet and is future-proofed to deliver fast speeds throughout the home

 Older laptops, phones and tablets can have slower wi-fi performance than newer gadgets, while larger gadgets like laptops tend to have better wi-fi performance than smartphones, because they have bigger wireless antennae.